jsszhh/Google_Certificate_Capstone/Part 3. Visualization & Wrapping Up Findings/Python_Visuals.md

 After that, how many times the student raised their hands, viewed announcements, and participated in classroom discussions were the most impactful IVs.

 It may be the case that academic engagement behaviors such as using course materials and raising hand in class to participate may be best at determining a student's success in their studies.
-Future studies would be necessary to determine this relationship.
+Future studies would be necessary to explore this relationship.